Noise Control in Schools

-Click HERE to download our detailed guide on solutions for schools.
-This guide will take you through all the common areas within a school and will advise on the best products for your problem.
+Click HERE to download our detailed guide on sound insulation solutions for schools.
+This guide will take you through all the common areas within a school and will advise on the best acoustic products for classrooms, school halls, corridors and offices.

-Since 2003, the Building Regulations now require provision must be made to reduce noise problems traditionally encountered in schools.
-These new rules apply to all new schools and all school buildings are now subject to on-site inspections.
-This is because recent studies have shown that children are suffering due to their inability to hear clearly what is being said in most teaching areas.
+Since 2003, the Building Regulations Part E ‘’Resistance to the Passage of Sound’’ was expanded to include sound insulation, reverberation and indoor noise levels.
+All new schools now require provision to reduce the noise problems traditionally encountered in schools.
+These new rules apply to all new schools and are now subject to on-site inspections.
+This is because recent studies have shown that children are suffering due to their inability to hear clearly what is being said and taught in most teaching areas.
+Many existing schools can also be upgraded if funds allow to make the acoustic environment in all teaching areas more suitable and up to date.

 Part E and Building Bulletin 93